Normandy (Mass Effect): Development

 The idea of the Normandy as a mobile hub which transported the party from planet to planet was inspired by the Ebon Hawk starship in Star Wars: Knights of the Old Republic, a previous BioWare game.
 Early concepts of the ship explored the designs of a fighter jet, a cruiser, a smuggler's ship, and a stealth vessel, while a lot of drawing work was involved in visualizing the variety of machinery housed within the ship's interiors.
 Normandy's final design references delta-wing fighters and the Concorde for an aggressive, futuristic look.
 The ship is depicted with sufficient cargo space to store the Mako, and her sizable crew meant that the ship's interiors needed to be presented as a living space where crew members could live comfortably for months at a time.
 When docking on space stations, Normandy is received by extendable arms which attach to the ship; the designers purposely never included visible landing gear on the Normandy as the ship is meant to hover.
 Senior Art Director Derek Watts of BioWare stated in a mini-documentary that the "SSV" letters were originally written on the ship's hull, but the developers opted to remove them due to the fact that they would appear to say "ASS" if the ship ever flew upside down.

 The destruction of the Normandy SR-1 early in Mass Effect 2 allowed the team freedom to review and amend her design.
 Ease of navigation of the ship's interior as well as a sense of familiarity for returning players were prioritized as the SR-2 is supposed to feel like a more technologically advanced version of the SR-1, albeit with increased space and rooms for up to one dozen squad mates that Shepard could recruit in Mass Effect 2.
-A "muscle car" element to the ship's painted exterior was considered in order to give Normandy a more aggressive feel then a typical spaceship or fighter craft.
+A "muscle car" element to the ship's painted exterior was considered in order to give Normandy a more aggressive feel than a typical spaceship or fighter craft.
 Customization options for Normandy's exterior, which could have gone up to five levels, were ultimately cut as scenes in outer space would not benefit from graphical quality produced by pre-rendering.
 Other elements which have been adjusted include the tail fins, the placement of the engine core, and the size of the wings in proportion to the fuselage.
 The final look for the Normandy SR-2 is a sleeker exterior, a larger interior with multiple floors, and her cockpit layout had been overhauled to improve recognition.
 For Mass Effect 3, the design team wanted to convey the sense that Normandy had been captured and studied by the Alliance; red and blue color changes were originally thrown into concept to show that the ship is always in high alert as it is operating during wartime.
 A subplot involving an assassin or saboteur breaking into Shepard's quarters was considered during production, but was ultimately cut from the game's final release.